• Skip to primary navigation

 • Being more present in our relationships?

-How would your life be different if your focus was more on these pursuits?
+How would your life be different if you focused more on these pursuits?
 What can you do right now to adjust your focus?

 3. Stop Comparing Yourself to Others